rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-08-20-nuget-sign-upload.md

 And __DER encoded X.509__:
 ![]({{ "/assets/certmgr_export_format.png" | absolute_url }})

-Then click though to create the .cer.
+Then click through to create the .cer.
 Now, go to the organization's settings page on nuget.org and pick __Certificates->Register new__.
 Select the .cer you just created.

 ## Nuget.org API Key